Hectormalvarez/secrets/README.md

 # Taylor Made Secrets

-a secret sharing website tool
+a online vault sharing tool to transmit safely using end to end encryption